-Until Vice President Gore arrived in Kyoto, the US delegation was bargaining hard for a US emissions reduction target of a 0 percent increase compared to 1990 levels.
+GE2 continued that in the negotiations there was 'a bad-faith problem at the very top' [at the White House], but GE2 also emphasized that there was no such bad-faith problem at lower levels in the US delegation.
+Until Vice President Gore arrived in Kyoto, the US delegation was bargaining hard for a US emissions reduction target of 0 % increase compared to 1990 levels.
+According to GE2, the general view in the US delegation was that a 0 % target would be difficult but possible to comply with and could make ratification possible.
 However, the situation changed dramatically when Gore arrived in Kyoto and instructed the US delegation 'to show more flexibility'.
-Confirming this impression, GE3 emphasized that the US delegation held their position until Gore arrived and made it clear that the United States would make a deal.
+Similarly, GE3 emphasized that the US delegation held their position until Gore arrived and made it clear that the United States would make a deal.
 According to GE3, the European delegations inferred from this that they 'could strike a deal on their own terms'.